-The second example of Rabbi Emden’s desire to destroy the good name of Rabbi Jehonosan was accusing him of writing secret sect code on a tombstone.
-This is getting more than a bissel misugah.
-Believe it or not, in a pamphlet written by Rabbi Emden he actually accused Rabbi Jehonosan of writing an encrypted Shabbetean message on, of all things, Rabbi Jehonosan’s wife, Elkele’s, gravestone!
-In 1756 one year after the death of Elkele Eibeschutz from cancer, Rabbi Jehonosan s wife of 40 years, when her gravestone was unveiled Rabbi Emden claimed that the stone had a Crypto-Shabbetean acrostic written on it.
+The second example of Rabbi Emden’s desire to destroy the good name of Rabbi Eybeshitz was accusing him of writing secret Shabbetean code on a tombstone.
+In a pamphlet written by Rabbi Emden he actually accused Rabbi Eybeshitz of writing an encrypted Shabbetean message on Rabbi Yehonatan’s wife, Elkele’s, gravestone!
+In 1756 one year after the death of Elkele Eybeshitz from cancer, Rabbi Eybeshitz wife of 40 years, when her gravestone was unveiled Rabbi Emden claimed that the stone had a Crypto-Shabbetean acrostic written on it.
 This pamphlet was widely distributed.

 You may think that was the end of the grave stone controversey but it was not the end for Rabbi Emden.
 Remember that Jewish burial rituals were and still are very important.
-Nine years after Elkele’s unveiling, 1765, one year after Rabbi Jehonosan death at the first yahrzeit the headstone was unveiled.
-Rabbi Jehonosan composed the text for his own stone.
-After the unveiling Rabbi Emden accused Rabbi Jehonosan of composing Shabbetean acrostic to be written on his gravestone.
-Even after the death of Rabbi Jehonosan Rabbi Emden was still spreading vile lies but not Rabbi Jehonosan had no way of defending himself.
-Emden continued his fight with Rabbi Jehonosan until his death in 1776.
+In 1765, nine years after Elkele’s unveiling and one year after Rabbi Yehonatan death at the first yahrzeit the headstone was unveiled.
+Rabbi Eybeshitz composed the text for his own stone.
+After the unveiling Rabbi Emden accused Rabbi Yehonatan of composing Shabbetean acrostic to be written on his gravestone.
+Even after the death of Rabbi Eybeshitz, Rabbi Emden was still spreading vile lies but not Rabbi Yehonatan had no way of defending himself.
+Emden continued his fight with Rabbi Eybeshitz until his death in 1776.

 The problem for Emden was the proof or falsity of his insult regarding the two gravestones was written in stone and resting tranquilly next to each other in the cemetery.
 Neither of them contained the secret messages that were attributed to them.
-An interesting fact is that Rabbi Jehonosan never responded to Rabbi Emden’s attacks concerning his wife’s headstone.
+An interesting fact is that Rabbi Eybeshitz never responded to Rabbi Emden’s attacks concerning his wife’s headstone.
 He must have agreed that the truth was so obvious that anyone and everyone could see for themselves.
-A trip to the community cemetery easily puts this one to rest.
-So why bother.
-Before we bury this subject once and for all I would like to finish up with the final resting place of Rabbi Emden.

-RABBI JEHONOSAN & RABBI EMDEN MAKE AMENDS IN THE END
+RABBI EYBESHITZ & RABBI EMDEN MAKE AMENDS IN THE END

 Once a person dies quick action must be taken since the law is very clear on the timeliness of a Jewish burial.
 24 hours.
 No secrets here.
-Coincidently at the very time Rabbi Emden dies Rabbi Ezekial Landau was in town to visit some mispushah and maybe go to a Bar Mitzvah.
+Coincidently at the very time Rabbi Emden died Rabbi Ezekial Landau was in town.
 Rabbi Landau was highly regarded throughout Yiddishkite for his scholarship, wisdom and devotion.
-Interestingly, years before he was a principle voice to resolve the amulet dispute by saying Rabbi Jehonosan was a man of unquestionable character and we should accept his declaration of innocence.
+Interestingly, years before he was a principle voice to resolve the amulet dispute by saying Rabbi Eybeshitz was a man of unquestionable character and we should accept his declaration of innocence.
 On the other hand he must get out of the amulet making business.
 So Rabbi Landau came up with a wonderful compromise solution to the controversy.
-One would think that would be the end of the whole tzmus.
-Well Rabbi Jehonosan was agreeable to the deal and put it behind them all to get back to the business of helping Yiddishkite but Rabbi Emden thought otherwise.
-Rabbi Emden refused the deal and until those very last three words of his life he remained a bitter enemy of Rabbi Jehonosan.
+One would think that would be the end of the whole controversy.
+Rabbi EYbeshitz was agreeable to the deal and put it behind them all to get back to the business of helping Yiddishkite but Rabbi Emden thought otherwise.
+Rabbi Emden refused the deal and until the very last three words of his life he remained a bitter enemy of Rabbi Jehonosan.

-We finish our tale on the deathbed of Rabbi Emden.
-It is said that on Rabbi Emden’s deathbed just before he expired he verbally greeted his father, Chacham Zvi, and then immediately followed by his last words as a mortal, “Greetings, Rabbi Jehonosan”.
-So Rabbi Emden’s Steve Jobs “Oh, Wow” moment was “Greetings, Rabbi Jehonosan”.
-These last words of friendly greetings in our world opened the door to a respectful burial for Rabbi Emden, otherwise, don’t ask.
+It is said that on Rabbi Emden’s deathbed just before he expired he verbally greeted his father, Chacham Zvi, and then immediately followed by his last words as a mortal, “Greetings, Rabbi Yehonatan”.
+These last words of friendly greetings in our world opened the door to a respectful burial for Rabbi Emden.
 These final words made it possible for Rabbi Emden to be buried with the proper honor and dignity afforded to rabbi's of his stature.
 The cemetery in Altona only had one available burial plot in the respected rabbinical section of the Altona cemetery at the time of Emden’s demise.
-One rabbinical burial plot, one dead rabbi.
-So far, so good, right?
-Loif shun neicht.
 This singular plot had a very big problem.
-The plot was in the very same row and only five graves away from Rabbi Jonathan’s gravesite.
-This was major tszurus because the burial society would not approve the burying of these two lifelong enemies so close in the very same row.
+The plot was in the very same row and only five graves away from Rabbi Eybeshitz’s gravesite.
+This was a major obstacle because the burial society would not approve the burying of these two lifelong enemies so close in the very same row.
 Rabbi Emden had to be buried somewhere else and time was running out.
 Hashem provided a very elegant solution to this most pressing dilemma.

-Rabbi Emden dies and is refused burial in a special part of the cemetery.
-Coincidently the highly regarded Rabbi Landau was in town.
-The burial society presents Rabbi Landau with their dilemma.
+Since the highly regarded Rabbi Landau was in town, the burial society presents Rabbi Landau with their dilemma.
 Once again Rabbi Landau shows his quick thinking.
 He ruled that Rabbi Emden could be buried in the special row of rabbis.
-Vous?
-You may be asking yourself.
-Why?
 Rabbi Landau acknowledged that indeed the two rabbi’s were enemies throughout their lives but their differences were resolved in the moment before Rabbi Emden’s death.
-He reasoned that at Rabbi Emden’s deathbed he first greeted his father and finally greeted Rabbi Jehonosan.
-Rabbi Landau concluded that Rabbi Jehonosan welcomed Rabbi Emden into the afterlife as he would mispucha.
+He reasoned that at Rabbi Emden’s deathbed he first greeted his father and finally greeted Rabbi Yehonatan.
+Rabbi Landau concluded that Rabbi Eybeshitz welcomed Rabbi Emden into the afterlife as he would family.
 Therefore the differences these great rabbi’s had in life did not survive in death.
-The feud was over and no finger pointing anymore.
-So, since their souls have made peace they can lie in the same honored rabbinical graveyard row just five plots from each other.
-To this very day you can visit the cemetery on the Koenigstrasse in Altona and view the burial sites of Rabbi Emden lying next to his third wife and just five plots away, in the same rabbinic section, Rabbi Jehonosan lying next to his wife Elkele.
+The feud was over.
+Since their souls have made peace they can lie in the same honored rabbinical graveyard row just five plots from each other.
+To this very day you can visit the cemetery on the Koenigstrasse in Altona and view the burial sites of Rabbi Emden lying next to his third wife and just five plots away, in the same rabbinic section, Rabbi Eibeschutz lying next to his wife Elkele.
 (10,11)